 Why Icelanders Speak English

 The high English proficiency in Iceland can be traced back to historical and geopolitical factors.
 During the 20th century, Iceland was under Danish rule, and Danish was taught as a second language.
-However, after gaining independence, Iceland shifted its focus towards English, largely due to its increasing global influence and economic ties with English-speaking countries.
+However, after gaining independence, Iceland shifted its focus towards English due to its increasing global influence and economic ties with English‑speaking countries.

 Education and Media Influence